 Circular sourcing aims to reduce reliance on conventional virgin materials and avoid waste generation.
 On the one hand, for virgin materials, this refers to materials sourced from regenerative agricultural practices that comply with the Kering Standards (see the relevant guidelines in the relevant chapters).
-On the other hand, for reclaimed materials, this includes the recovery of post-consumer clothing or pre-consumer resources such as scraps, semifinished products, damaged products, and production leftovers that are reintegrated into the supply chain through various transformation processes, resulting in upcycled or recycled content.
+On the other hand, this includes the recovery of post-consumer clothing or pre-consumer feedstocks such as scraps, semi-finished products, damaged products, and production leftovers that are reintegrated into the supply chain through various transformation processes, resulting in upcycled or recycled content.